hmartiro/confluence_to_notion/README.md

 6) Adding a callout that shows when the confluence page was made

 Does not handle:
-1) Links to other pages
+1) Links to other confluence pages
-2) Sub-pages?
-3) Handle videos, PDFs and arbitrary other attachments?
+2) Handle videos, PDFs and arbitrary other attachments?
-4) Callout should link back to original confluence page
+3) Callout should link back to original confluence page

 # Usage